testpress/developer.testpress.in/source/includes/_attempts.md

 Parameter | Description
 --------- | -----------
-id | The unique id of the attempt which questions need to retrieve
+id | The unique id of the attempt for which the questions should be retrieved

 ## Attempt subject wise analytics